What is an IOSS Number and Do I Need One?

 For EU-Based Businesses:

 If your business is located within the EU, you can register for an IOSS number directly through your local tax authority.
-This allows you to handle VAT for all EU sales through a single tax return.
+This number will allow you to handle VAT for all EU sales through a single tax return.

 For Non-EU Businesses: